patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyPostResponse.md

 HasUpdatedAt returns a boolean if a field has been set.

-### GetWhatsapp
+### GetWhatsApp

-`func (o *DeviceAuthenticationPolicyPostResponse) GetWhatsapp() DeviceAuthenticationPolicyOfflineDevice`
+`func (o *DeviceAuthenticationPolicyPostResponse) GetWhatsApp() DeviceAuthenticationPolicyOfflineDevice`

-GetWhatsapp returns the Whatsapp field if non-nil, zero value otherwise.
+GetWhatsApp returns the WhatsApp field if non-nil, zero value otherwise.

-### GetWhatsappOk
+### GetWhatsAppOk

-`func (o *DeviceAuthenticationPolicyPostResponse) GetWhatsappOk() (*DeviceAuthenticationPolicyOfflineDevice, bool)`
+`func (o *DeviceAuthenticationPolicyPostResponse) GetWhatsAppOk() (*DeviceAuthenticationPolicyOfflineDevice, bool)`

-GetWhatsappOk returns a tuple with the Whatsapp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWhatsAppOk returns a tuple with the WhatsApp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWhatsapp
+### SetWhatsApp

-`func (o *DeviceAuthenticationPolicyPostResponse) SetWhatsapp(v DeviceAuthenticationPolicyOfflineDevice)`
+`func (o *DeviceAuthenticationPolicyPostResponse) SetWhatsApp(v DeviceAuthenticationPolicyOfflineDevice)`

-SetWhatsapp sets Whatsapp field to given value.
+SetWhatsApp sets WhatsApp field to given value.

-### HasWhatsapp
+### HasWhatsApp

-`func (o *DeviceAuthenticationPolicyPostResponse) HasWhatsapp() bool`
+`func (o *DeviceAuthenticationPolicyPostResponse) HasWhatsApp() bool`

-HasWhatsapp returns a boolean if a field has been set.
+HasWhatsApp returns a boolean if a field has been set.

 ### GetDesktop